-- The creation of legislative councils for the North West Frontier Province (NWFP), Sindh and Awadh.
+- The creation of legislative councils for the North-West Frontier Province (NWFP), Sindh and Awadh.
 The main demands were constitutional and legislative demands.
-Legislative demands included increasing the number of Indians in legislature, so that it would be more responsible to the people of India.
+Legislative demands included increasing the number of Indians in the legislature, so that it would be more responsive to the people of India.
 Their demands were not restricted to the Central legislative assembly alone, but also extended to the provincial legislative assembly.
 Their demand was that Indians should have the right to discuss over the budget and also have the right to question issues of Governance.

 - Reduction of Military Expenditure